-Census Date - the date on which a student’s enrolment in a subject is taken to be finalised.
+The date on which a student’s enrolment in a subject is taken to be finalised.

-Commencing Student - for the purpose of this policy, a Commencing Student shall be a student admitted for the first time in a particular course and who was not enrolled in another course at JCU in the previous teaching period/trimester.
+For the purpose of this policy, a Commencing Student shall be a student admitted for the first time in a particular course and who was not enrolled in another course at JCU in the previous teaching period/trimester.

-Commencement Deposit - for students studying through campuses operating on a Semester-based calendar, the Commencement Deposit is payment equivalent to one-half of the annual tuition fee and the applicable Student Services and Amenities Fee and is specified in their Student Contract.
+For students studying through campuses operating on a Semester-based calendar, the Commencement Deposit is payment equivalent to one-half of the annual tuition fee and the applicable Student Services and Amenities Fee and is specified in their Student Contract.